Heawill/halo-theme-PaleGrey/README.md

 # halo-theme-PaleGrey
-pale grey theme theme for the halo blog
+pale grey theme for the halo blog